horvathandris/l10n/README.md

 ## Roadmap

+- [ ] Add option to use format as name of argument in generated code
 - [ ] Add tests for all modules
 - [ ] Make kotlin spring generator
 - [ ] Clean up and normalize dependencies and build files